puppetlabs/puppet-specifications/language/func-api.md

 ### Creating a Function

 A function is created with a call to `Puppet::Function.create_function`.
-Behind the scenes this creates a class derived from Function with a name derived after the function.
-The Ruby logic can not find this class on its own - it is not bound to a constant anywhere (and it is forbidden for anyone to do so or reloading will not work).
+Behind the scenes this creates a subclass of `Function` named after the function.
+The Ruby logic can not find this class on its own - it is not bound to a constant anywhere (and it is forbidden for anyone to bind it in a fashion that prevents reloading).

 The simplest declaration uses introspection to configure the class - a simple function can look like this:

-    Puppet::Functions.create_function('max') do
+    Puppet::Functions.create_function(:max) do
       def max(x,y)
         x >= y ? x : y
       end